Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 In the world of technology, if something is specialized (or, in this case, dedicated), it is usually a better option than something that forms part of a multi-purpose system.

 This strongly applies to discrete GPUs.
-They can almost be considered a micro system within the PC due to their components being dedicated solely to rendering the best possible image quality.
+They can almost be considered a micro system within the PC due to their components being dedicated solely to rendering the most beautiful possible image quality.

 As they are made specifically to execute a lot of computations of very specific data, dedicated GPUs have the power to produce tremendous visual results.
 A dedicated graphics card is essential if you want to enjoy beautiful visuals during your gaming time.